Biblical Theology

 This verse highlights the disadvantage and vulnerability of the Israelites in the face of their enemies.

-It emphasizes the Philistines’ dominance over the Israelites and their control over essential resources such as iron.
+It emphasises the Philistines’ dominance over the Israelites and their control over essential resources such as iron.

 The scarcity of iron weapons weakened the Israelites’ ability to defend themselves effectively and intensified the threat posed by the Philistine army.